173-424-550 << 173-424-560 >> 173-424-570

 (a) FCI pathway eligibility.
 An FSE owner may submit an application to receive an FCI pathway subject to the following eligibility conditions:

-(i) The proposed FSE must be located in Washington and open to the public for charging.
+(i) The proposed FSE must be located in Washington and constructed to charge light- and medium-duty electric vehicles.

 (A) Any FSE that is permitted to operate prior to January 1, 2023; or